 Class of 2016

-The Women's Basketball Hall of Fame announced its 18th group of inductees, the Class of 2016, on ABC during the WNBA All-Star game.
+The Women's Basketball Hall of Fame inducted its 18th group of inductees, the Class of 2016, on June 11 in Knoxville TN.
 The six members of the Class of 2016 are: Sherri Coale (coach), June Courteau (contributor), Joe Lombard (coach), Jackie Stiles (player), Bill Tipps (posthumously) (contributor), and Natalie Williams (player).
-The Class of 2016 will be inducted into the Women’s Basketball Hall of Fame on June 11, 2016 in Knoxville, TN.

-With the addition of the Class of 2016, the WBHOF will recognize the 1996 US Olympic Team for their contributions to the game in a display at the Hall entitled “Trailblazers of the Game”.
+With the addition of the Class of 2016, the WBHOF recognized the 1996 US Olympic Team for their contributions to the game in a display at the Hall entitled “Trailblazers of the Game”.
 The 1996 Olympic team has produced 10 Women’s Basketball Hall of Fame inductees.

 Sherri Coale (Coach)

 Coale is currently the head coach for the University of Oklahoma.
 She has guided Oklahoma to a 420-206 record in 19 years including 16 consecutive NCAA tournaments appearances with 3 Women’s Final Four berths.
 Coale has guided her teams to 6 Big 12 regular season championships and 4 Big 12 tournament championships.
 She has been named Big 12 Coach of the Year 4 times.

 Courteau has 45 years’ experience in women’s basketball officiating.
 She officiated WNBA games from 1997-2011, including 13 WNBA Finals and two WNBA All-Star games.
 Courteau also officiated in 12 NCAA Women’s Final Fours including 5 National Championship games.
 She was the 1989 Naismith Official of the Year and 1990 Atlantic Coast Conference Official of the Year.